Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: The space--time clusters

 The last inequality holds for $\beta$ large, thanks to the hypothesis on $\cD$.
 Combining the previous estimates, we obtain, for $\beta$ large enough,

 To conclude, we need to control the size of the space--time clusters created inside a cycle compound $\ocA$ included in $\cD$.
-More precisely, we need to prove the statement of theorem~\ref{totcontrole} for a cycle compound.
-We shall prove the following result by induction on the depth of the cycle compound.

-{\bf Induction hypothesis at step $i$:} For any $K>0$, there exists $D_i$ depending only on $v_\cD$ and $K$ such that, for $\beta$ large enough, for any cycle compound $\ocA$ included in $\cD$ having depth less than or equal to $\delta_i$,
+More precisely, we need to prove the statement of Theorem \ref{totcontrole} for a cycle compound.
+We shall prove the following result by induction on the depth of the cycle compound. \textit{Induction hypothesis at step $i$}: For any $K>0$, there exists $D_i$ depending only on $v_\cD$ and $K$ such that, for $\beta$ large enough, for any cycle compound $\ocA$ included in $\cD$ having depth less than or equal to $\delta_i$,